Frequently Asked Questions

 UV Protection

-Protects eyes from harmful ultraviolet rays.
-Many lenses include this by default.
+Helps protect your eyes from harmful ultraviolet (UV) rays.
+Many lens materials include UV protection by default.

 Blue Light Filtering

-Designed to reduce exposure from digital screens, helping improve comfort during extended screen use.
+Designed to reduce exposure to blue light emitted by digital screens, helping improve visual comfort during extended computer, tablet, and smartphone use.

 How do I know the right lenses for me?